Europa_Valencia_hoofdafbeelding

 Europa_Valencia_Stadspoorten

-Valencia boasts many beautiful squares where you can relax and soak up the city's atmosphere.
-La Verge and La Reina are conveniently located near attractions like Valencia Cathedral and its adjacent bell tower.
-These squares often host live music and regular street performances, making them a lively place to relax.
+Valencia boasts many beautiful squares where you can relax and experience the city's vibrancy.
+Plaza de la Verge and Plaza de la Reina are conveniently located near attractions like Valencia Cathedral and the adjacent El Micalet bell tower.
+These squares often host live music and regular street performances, making them great places to relax.

 Europa_Valencia_pleinen1